eyelessrhyme7/ChatOnlyBankingApp/README.md

-# Chat Only Banking App

-A Chat Only Interface built on top of an existing banking website to assist seniors and differently abled achieve a simplistic and straightforward banking experience.
+# ChatiBank: Simplifying Banking for Seniors and Differently Abled 🌐💬💳

+## Problem Statement 🤔

-Problem Statement: Modern UIs and applications, while efficient for many, pose significant challenges for older generations due to their complexity and overwhelming nature.
+Modern UIs and applications, while efficient for many, pose significant challenges for older generations due to their complexity and overwhelming nature.
 Digital banking lacks familiarity and simplicity that older generations were accustomed to in the past.
 Current chatbots are merely retrieval tools, not acting agents.

-Introducing ChatiBank!
+## Introducing ChatiBank! 🚀🗣️

-A Chatbot that aims to bridge the usability gap providing senior citizens with a user-friendly, intuitive, and human-like interaction platform.
-It's like the old days, walk into a bank and a human does everything for you.
-Don't even have to fill forms!
+ChatiBank is a Chat-Only Interface designed to bridge the usability gap, providing senior citizens with a user-friendly, intuitive, and human-like interaction platform.
+It aims to recreate the simplicity of the past, where walking into a bank meant a human handled everything, also eliminating the need for form-filling.

+## Implementation 🛠️

-Implementation: We use ChatGPT4 () as the underlying model, Selenium for web macros, and Streamlit for a simple chat-interface.
+We use ChatGPT4 (Base) as the underlying model, Selenium for web macros, and Streamlit for a simple chat-interface.
 The application is made on top of the DBS Digibank Website, and tested using personal accounts in a local setting, keeping in mind web requests frequency, thus, not violating terms of usage.

-Choice of Model:
+## Choice of Model 💻💰

-- chatgpt-4 (base model): $0.03/1k for input + $0.06/1k for output
+- **chatgpt-4 (base model):** $0.03/1k for input + $0.06/1k for output
-- Avg Price Per Conversation:  [Avg # of input (20000) * 0.03 + Avg # of output (500) * 0.06]/1000 = 63c
+- **Avg Price Per Conversation:** [Avg # of input (20,000) * 0.03 + Avg # of output (500) * 0.06]/1000 = 63c
-- One API request rarely exceed 3500 tokens, so models with longer context windows are not necessary for this project.
+- One API request rarely exceeds 3500 tokens, making models with longer context windows unnecessary for this project.

-To run on your local machine:
+## How to Run on Your Local Machine 🏠🖥️

+1. Clone the repository.
+2. Install dependencies using the provided requirements file.
+3. Set up your local environment with the required configurations.
+4. Run the application locally using Streamlit.

+ChatiBank strives to make banking accessible and enjoyable for everyone, ensuring that the digital transition doesn't leave anyone behind. 💙🤖